 The solution is the ability to determine when a bad guy is trying to fool a biometrics system.

 With people using their phones to do banking, make purchases and store other confidential information, having a phone with a biometric system can be dangerous if you dont also have the software to ensure its security, Mr. Cornett said.

 When the fingerprint scanner scans the finger and presents the image to the software that we write, that software is able to determine if that image came from a live finger or a finger with a spoof on top, he said.
 Were training it to decipher between the two.

 The liveness-detection software company was launched in 2005 by Stephanie Schuckers, professor of electrical and computer engineering at Clarkson University, along with her husband, Michael E., and electrical engineer Bojan Cukic.

-Mr. Cornett said that they usually sell their software to system integrators and sensor manufacturers, one of which was just purchased by Apple for $356 million.
+Mr. Cornett said it usually sells its software to both system integrators and sensor manufacturers, one of which was just purchased by Apple for $356 million.

-Wed love to sell to Apple if they wanted to purchase our technology to protect the iPhone user from being spoofed.
+Wed love to sell to Apple if they wanted to purchase our technology to protect the iPhone user from being spoofed, he said.

-Mr. Cornett said that when the increase in business takes off as expected, the company will need more lab space and more developers.
+Mr. Cornett said that when the increase in business takes off as expected, the company will need bigger lab space and more developers.

-As biometric technology finds their way into more and more devices, our company would really like to take our expertise into other modalities, he said.
+As biometric technology finds its way into more and more devices, our company would really like to take our expertise into other modalities, he said.